 At McCrary Law Firm, we put the needs of personal injury victims and their families first.
-Our accomplished personal injury lawyers possess over 16 years of experience in personal injury litigation.
+Our accomplished personal injury attorney or lawyers possess over 16 years of experience in personal injury litigation.
 We have helped numerous clients secure compensation from insurance companies or defendants.

 Personal injury is injury inflicted on a person’s body, mind, or emotions.
 It encompasses the damage caused by the actions of another entity or from defective products.
 These actions can be unintentional or deliberate.

 Personal injury victims can file a lawsuit claiming compensation for the damage caused.
 A court of law is responsible for determining whether the offending party is responsible or liable to pay monetary compensation for a victim’s damages.

 Another name for personal injury law is “torts law.”
 Torts are civil wrongs inflicting hurt on others.
 If committed, they allow the hurt individual or party to receive a financial settlement for their injuries.

 Personal injuries typically focus on two outcomes.
 Firstly, they ensure that personal injury victims receive compensation to aid their recovery.
 Secondly, they help spur change within individuals and organizations to prevent an incident from recurring.

 There are many instances where you can file a personal injury claim.
 We can distribute them into four broad categories.

 Personal injury laws apply in circumstances where a person’s intentional conduct causes damage to another person.
 The harm caused arises from an intentional act carried out on purpose.